rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 ## Ubuntu macvlan

-Luckily, In Ubuntu's implementation of Network Manager, the macvlan stack is NOT broken.
+Luckily, In Ubuntu's implementation of Network Manager, the `macvlan` stack is NOT broken.
 It is much easier to deploy!

-Just like with your rockylinux-test-9 container, you need to assign the profile to our container:
+Just like with your rockylinux-test-9 container, you need to assign the profile to your container:

 ```bash
 incus profile assign ubuntu-test default,macvlan